Dynamics of Quantum Chiral Solitons: Quantum solitons

 The number \(n\) of neighbors retained in the calculation is determined by the decay rate of the hopping amplitudes \(|t_{\delta\tau}|\) with the separation \(\delta\).
 We also note that \(\omega^{\tau}_{k} = \omega^{\tau}_{-k}\), a direct consequence of the reality of the hopping amplitudes \(t_{\delta\tau}= t^*_{\delta\tau} \).

 We defer the discussion of the soliton dispersion \(\omega^{\tau}_{k}\) to the next section and conclude here by analyzing the dependence of the hopping amplitudes on the external magnetic field.
-Fig.~\ref{Fig:hopping} shows the hopping amplitudes up to fourth neighbors as a function of the field.
+Figures~\ref{Fig:hopping} a) and b) show the hopping amplitudes up to fourth neighbors as a function of the field.

-For the soliton, the nearest-neighbor hopping amplitude dominates over the entire field range, except within a narrow window around \(H = H_{0} \simeq 0.2\), where it changes sign: \( t_{1+}>0\) for \(H<0.2\) and \(t_{1+}<0\) for \(H>0.2\).
+For the soliton, the nearest-neighbor hopping amplitude dominates over the entire field range, except within a narrow window around \(H = H^\ast \simeq 0.2\), where it changes sign: \( t_{1+}>0\) for \(H<0.2\) and \(t_{1+}<0\) for \(H>0.2\).
 This sign reversal shifts the minimum of the soliton dispersion from \(k=\pi\) (for \(H<0.2\)) to \(k=0\) (for \(H>0.2\)).
-In addition, all hopping amplitudes are strongly suppressed near \(H\simeq 0.2\), leading to an almost flat band.
+In addition, all hopping amplitudes are strongly suppressed near \(H^\ast\), leading to an almost flat band.
 The change of sign of \(t_{1+}\) is expected, since the soliton evolves continuously into a magnon as the field increases, and the magnon dispersion attains its minimum at \(k = 0\), as shown in Fig.~\ref{Fig:lswt_disp}.

-In contrast, for the anti-soliton the nearest-neighbor hopping also dominates but remains negative throughout the entire field range.
-At higher fields, the nearest-neighbor term becomes, essentially, the only appreciable contribution for both soliton and anti-soliton, with its magnitude approaching the expected magnon-hopping value in the fully polarized limit.
+In contrast, for the antisoliton the nearest-neighbor hopping also dominates but remains negative throughout the entire field range.
+At higher fields, the nearest-neighbor term essentially becomes the only appreciable contribution for both the soliton and anti-soliton, with its magnitude approaching the expected magnon-hopping value in the fully polarized limit.

-While our main discussion focused on the $S=\tfrac{1}{2}$ version of $\hat{H}_S$, Appendix~\ref{App:sign_hop} shows that the lattice formulation for arbitrary $S$ correctly reproduces the integer/half-integer alternation of the soliton-band minimum discussed in Sec.~\ref{Sec:conti} and reported in Ref.~\cite{Kato2023} for a particular limit of the model.
+While our main discussion focused on the $S=\tfrac{1}{2}$ version of $\hat{H}_S$, Appendix~\ref{App:sign_hop} shows that the lattice formulation for arbitrary $S$ correctly reproduces the integer and half-integer alternation of the soliton-band minimum discussed in Sec.~\ref{Sec:conti} and reported in Ref.~\cite{Kato2023} for a particular limit of the model.
 This alternation is caused by a spin Berry phase \cite{Loss1996}.